“The best light-as-air chocolate mousse made with simple ingredients! So rich and creamy, you won’t believe how easy it is to make!”

 2. In a medium bowl, using an electric mixer, mix egg yolks and granulated sugar until pale yellow and frothy.
 Set aside.

-3. In a large deep skillet, heat the heavy whipping cream until steaming over low heat.
+3. In a large, deep skillet, heat the heavy whipping cream over low heat until it steams.

 4. Slowly stir the steaming whipping cream into the egg yolk mixture while stirring constantly.